tyseraph/neutron_reaction/README.md

 python -m neutron_reaction.app
 ```

 The application opens with a page titled `核数据智能评价平台` describing the project and linking to the nuclide selection page.
+The nuclide page renders a Plotly N–Z chart that supports click and box selection of nuclides.
+Selected items are listed beneath the chart and highlighted.
 All modules now use absolute imports (e.g. `from neutron_reaction.layout import serve_layout`) to avoid issues when the application is executed directly or as a module.

 ## Directory Structure